 Refer to the Residential Load Calculation, Manual J, from the ACCA, and the ASHRAE Handbook Fundamentals volume, from ASHRAE, for the recommended procedure to compute the design heating load of a residence.
 To obtain copies of these publications for a fee, contact the ACCA and the ASHRAE at the addresses given in Appendix A of this manual.

 The oil burner was installed in the furnace at the factory.
-In the field, if it is necessary to adjust the heating capacity of the furnace by changing the oil burner nozzle, refer to the following instructions.
-Also, consult the oil burner manufacturer's operating instructions (included with the burner) for detailed instructions on this procedure.

-- 1) The oil nozzle is factory installed in the oil burner.
-The gun/electrode assembly with nozzle may be removed from the rear of the burner assembly without removing the oil burner from the furnace.
-To access the gun/electrode assembly, loosen two (2) machine screws and clamps holding the burner ignition transformer in position.
-Rotate the transformer forward and out of the way. - 2) Install an appropriate replacement nozzle of the correct size, spray angle, and spray type.
-Refer to the Specification Sheets, in Appendix C of this manual, for nozzle recommendations. - 3) The furnace may have been handled roughly while in transit.
-Under some conditions, the combustion chamber can shift out of position.
+- 1) If it is necessary to adjust the heating capacity of the furnace, by changing the oil burner nozzle, refer to these instructions.
+Also, consult the oil burner manufacturer's operating instructions (included with the burner) for detailed instructions on this procedure. - a) The oil nozzle is factory installed in the oil burner.
+To change the oil nozzle, remove the nozzle through the front end of the burner air tube.
+(If the oil burner is already installed, the oil burner can be removed from the heat exchanger mounting plate to gain access to the nozzle.
+Alternatively, the nozzle and electrode assembly may be removed from the rear of the burner assembly without removing the oil burner from the furnace.) - Install an appropriate replacement nozzle of the correct size, spray angle, and spray type.
+Refer to the Specification Sheets, in Appendix C of this manual, for nozzle recommendations. - 2) Under some conditions, the combustion chamber can shift out of position.
 Check for proper alignment of the burner air tube with the circular opening in the combustion chamber and trial fit the burner to check the insertion depth of the oil burner into the combustion chamber.

-The end of the burner air tube should be inserted no farther than 1/4 inch back from the inside surface of the combustion chamber, refer to Figure 4.
+The end of the burner air tube should be inserted no farther than 1/4 inch back from the inside surface of the combustion chamber, refer to Figure 3.
 Do not allow the burner tube/end cone to physically touch or protrude into the chamber.
 High temperatures in the combustion chamber can result in damage to the tube, the end cone, or both.
 A distance greater than 1/4 inch back from the inside chamber wall may cause flame impingement on the combustion chamber wall and subsequent sooting or carbon char buildup.

-Figure 4: Side view of correct burner insertion into combustion chamber
+Figure 3: Side view of correct burner insertion into combustion chamber